2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 While working on their Bachelor's Degree, human development majors at BYU - I accumulate an average of around $16,242 in student debt.

 The in-demand bachelor’s degree programs at University of California - Davis helped the school earn the #2 place on this year’s ranking of the most popular human development and family studies schools in the United States.
-UC Davis is a fairly large public school located in the suburb of Davis.
+UC Davis is a very large public school located in the suburb of Davis.

 About 93% of the students majoring in human development at the school are women while 7% are male.